hsorby/libcellnl/docs/source/roadmap.rst

   #.
 The implementation of libCellML should be driven by the requirements for supporting 1.2 and future versions.
   #.
 Implementing support for core+secondary specs is likely to be a big challenge for libCellML.

-    #. libCellML should designed to support the core spec with the flexibility for extra restrictions/constraints coming from the secondary specification.
+    #. libCellML should be designed to support the core spec with the flexibility for extra restrictions/constraints coming from the secondary specification.
     #. multiple secondary specifications could be used in one model.
     #. secondary specifications may exist for a period of time before they are integrated or consolidated into a new CellML version (if at all, there is still a lot to learn about how secondary specifications will evolve)